ThomasByr/chess/README.md

 5.  <details><summary>The project does not even compile, are you for real ?</summary>

     My guess is you did not setup g++ properly through the makefile.
 Compiling with -Wall -Wextra -Wpedantic should be enough to say that if it compiles on my computer, it should compile everywhere.
 Oh well... you can argue about that c++ standard that I use, and you could be right.
 Please make sure the micro-architecture -march= is right for your machine.
 If you are not sure, either use -march=native or remove the argument completely.
-Also, -std=c++20 could be not available on g++-9 and lower verions.
+Also, -std=c++20 may not be available on g++-9 and lower verions.
 As I suppose that copy constructors and some default constructors are automatically setup for you, please use -stdc++17 instead if you encounter any issues.
     </details>

 ## Changelog